CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

 - I have an issue with the cancel button, that it is not responsive on the first click, but only on the 2nd click, so need to look into this and correct
+- Have an issue with trying to submit the Todo item form with an error when testing the validation handling, but it seems to not be finding a slug and id for the reverse match but not sure why as it should render back to the new_todo.html template.
+It needs more looking into

 ## Credits